-We have audited the financial statements of Rotary International District 7090 as of and for the years ended June 30, 2018 and 2017, and have issued our report thereon dated September 18, 2018, which expressed an unmodified opinion on those financial statements.
+We have audited the financial statements of Rotary International District 7090 as of and for the years ended June 30, 2019 and 2018, and have issued our report thereon dated April 23, 2020, which expressed an unmodified opinion on those financial statements.
 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The schedules of selected expenses on page 8 are presented for the purpose of additional analysis and are not a required part of the financial statements.
+The schedules of expenses on page 8 are presented for the purpose of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-Limiden & McCornick, LLP
+Cornick, LLP

-Additional Information Schedules of Selected Expenses
+Additional Information Schedules of Expenses